subhh/libconnect/README.md

 Visit our git repository: https://github.com/subhh/libconnect

-## 8.1.2
+## 8.1.3
-    - fix misspelling in de.locallang.xlf --> fzuerker
-    - DBIS:
+    - EZB:
+       - Fixed error: no search results, if someone uses in extended search only jq_term2 or higher.
+Http_built_query removed elements with null values and the API do not accept the other parameters.
-       - Changed domain in URL from dbis.uni-regensburg.de to dbis.ur.de
+       - Changed domain in URL from ezb.uni-regensburg.de to ezb.ur.de
+       - Changed URLs for XML from http to https

 Tested with
     - TYPO3 10.4.